shuibing9420/shuibing9420.github.io/_pages/about.md

 Laboratory.
 I obtained my Ph.D. in computer science and technology from Huazhong University of Science and Technology in 2009.
-Subsequently, I went on to work as a postdoctoral fellow at the Illinois Institute of Technology from 2011 and 2015.
+Subsequently, I worked as a postdoctoral fellow at the Illinois Institute of Technology from 2011 to 2015.
 My research interests focus on **intelligent computing, parallel and distributed computing, I/O and storage systems, non-volatile memory, and in-memory computing**.